lukeFalsina/Grab-n-Run/docs/complementary.rst

 		Map<String, URL> packageNamesToCertMap = new HashMap<String, URL>();

-		// A null entry can't raise a MalformedURLException.. packageNamesToCertMap.put("it.polimi.necst.mylibrary", null);
+		// Notice that a null entry won't raise a MalformedURLException.. packageNamesToCertMap.put("it.polimi.necst.mylibrary", null);

 What is going on behind the curtains is that whenever GNR find an entry with *a valid package name associated to a null value*, it will **reverse the package name** with the following convention: